emiago/gophone/README.md

 ## Output example

-Running a full call and transcription output at and.
+Running a full call and transcription output at end.

 ![output with transcription](images/screenshot.png)